migratorydata/migratorydata-demo-inpage-notification/README.md

 npm run start
 ```

-then open in a web browser the address displayed by the command above.
+then open in a web browser the address displayed by the command above

+## Build

+npm run-script build

+.